-REQUIRED ASSIGNMENTS Points BEFORE READING ACTIVITIES (10 points each) In this section of each module there is a different Content Literacy Strategy designed to connect you to the topic in some way.
+REQUIRED ASSIGNMENTS Subject to change Points BEFORE READING ACTIVITIES (9 points each) In this section of each module there is a different Content Literacy Strategy designed to connect you to the topic in some way.
 These are the types of activities you should use with your own students to scaffold their understanding of material in your own classroom.
 Completing them will give you a chance to see what the strengths and weaknesses of the activities are, and consider modifications to make each work more effectively in your discipline.
-70 pts AFTER READING ACTIVITIES/DISCUSSION BOARD POSTS (15 points each) Sharing thoughts and ideas with other teachers is essential to your continued growth as an educator and is invaluable to your learning experience.
+63 DISCUSSION BOARD/AFTER READING ACTIVITIES (14 points each module) Sharing thoughts and ideas with other teachers is essential to your continued growth as an educator and is invaluable to your learning experience.
 Each module will provide specific instructions for these activities.
-105 pts CLASSROOM APPLICATIONS (25 points each) Each module will provide an opportunity for you to apply what you have learned to a hypothetical (or actual, if you are currently teaching) classroom setting which should simulate your desired future teaching context as closely as possible.
-175 pts FINAL EXAM (100 points) To ensure your understanding of the material in this course and to prepare you to be successful on your TEXES Exam, there will be a final exam which will test your knowledge and understanding of key concepts and objectives.
-100 pts TOTAL POSSIBLE POINTS ALL assignments must be completed to earn an A in this course.
-Even if your total points exceed 400, if an assignment is missing, you will earn a B. 450 pts
+Initial post due Monday (Tuesday if Monday is a holiday), 2 peer responses due Friday.
+Discussions and/or responses submitted after Friday will receive zero credit.
+Modules 1, 5, and 7 have BOTH after reading activities and discussion board posts.
+98 CLASSROOM APPLICATION (25 points each) Each module will provide an opportunity for you to apply what you have learned to a hypothetical (or actual, if you are currently teaching) classroom setting which should simulate your desired future teaching context as closely as possible.
+175 FINAL EXAM To ensure your understanding of the material in this course and to prepare you to be successful on your TEXES Exam, there will be a final exam which will test your knowledge and understanding of key concepts and objectives.
+64 TOTAL POSSIBLE POINTS ALL assignments must be completed to earn an A in this course.
+Even if your total points exceed 361, if an assignment is missing, you will earn a B. 400